ZupIT/horusec-docs/content/en/faq.md

 - View and analyze the vulnerabilities found by the CLI;
 - Manage the platform's access.

-When an analysis is sent to Horusec to store by the Manager, you have access to a detailed dashboard with an organizational view or a repository.
-Check out more about it here.
+When an analysis is sent to Horusec to store by the Manager, you have access to a detailed dashboard with your organization's view or a repository.

-### **6. Horusec depends on something to locally run via CLI?**
+### **6. Does Horusec depend on something to locally run via CLI?**

-No, the docker and git use is optional, suggested for a better analysis.
+No, the docker and git use is optional, it is suggested for a better analysis.

 ### **7. What is the difference between Horusec and any other quality code analysis tool?**
 Horusec is a security analysis tool that searches for possible leakages and exposed vulnerabilities in your application.
-Meanwhile, the quality code tool is for your code to have good quality and a great performance, but it does not guarantee it is safe from threats.
+Meanwhile, the quality code tool esures that your code has good quality and performance, but does not guarantee that it is safe from cyber threats.

 ### **8. Is it possible to upload all Horusec's structure in my personal one?**